 Medical Bankruptcies Remain a Serious Problem

 The Medicaid-expanded eligibility rules are great news for Macomb residents who can now get medical care that might not have been accessible in the past.
 Unfortunately, for many people in Macomb, the relief came too late as they have already incurred huge medical bills from before this low-cost insurance coverage was available.

 As CNBC reports, medical bills are the primary reason for bankruptcies in the United States.
 Almost two million people over the course of the year are forced to file bankruptcy because of medical bills that are too high.
 Even those who don’t file bankruptcy may face financial struggles due to medical expenditures.
 More than 20 percent of the entire U.S. population age 19 to 64 will have trouble with covering healthcare expenses over the year.

-While Medicaid can help keep many St. Clair Shores families from falling into debt due to bills, those who do not qualify for Medicaid may still be driven into bankruptcy by medical debt.
+While Medicaid can help keep many Macomb families from falling into debt due to bills, those who do not qualify for Medicaid may still be driven into bankruptcy by medical debt.
 In some cases, this is true even if they have insurance.
 CNBC indicates that around 10 million adults nationwide who have year-round health coverage will accumulate medical bills they can’t pay off because of high deductibles and other expenses that are not covered.

 Medical debt is generally considered a form of personal unsecured debt.
 This means that the unpaid debt balances you owe to doctors, hospitals and other care providers can be discharged through the filing of Chapter 7 bankruptcy.